aws-solutions/performance-dashboard-on-aws/docs/installation.md

 #### Option 2

 Click on the "Create item" blue button.
 You will be presented with a dialog box to compose the entry to be added to the table.
 On the top left of the dialog box, click the drop down to choose "text" instead of "tree".
-Cut and paste the text below.
-For "createdBy", replace with the Cognito user name for the user who's creating the entry.
+Cut and paste the JSON text below into your dialog box.
+For "createdBy", replace with the Cognito user name of the user who's creating the entry.
 For "name", replace with the desired topic area name, such as "IRS".
 Press Save when done.
 Repeat the steps above for every topic area that you need to add.
 For the "pk" and "sk" fields, vary the identifier above by a digit, such as changing the last digit in "8db2aafa-f6db-41ac-bf07-403b18c2dd46" to "8db2aafa-f6db-41ac-bf07-403b18c2dd4**7**"

 ```json
 {